Here's a quick summary of all the important points, to help you get a good idea of whether the Diploma of Governance is

-During the time you are completing your assessments, you will have the support of your trainer and will lodge your work through an easy-to-use, purpose-built Student Portal.
+During the time you are completing your assessments, you will have the support of your trainer and will lodge your work through our easy-to-use Student Portal.

-You can expect the Institute of Community Directors Australia trainer and support staff to support and guide you through each stage of learning.
+You can expect our dedicated support staff and tutors to support and guide you through each stage of your learning.
 In return, we expect you to apply yourself and to take advantage of the resources and information made available.

-Participants who successfully complete the requirements of the ICDA Diploma of Governance will be eligible to use the post-nominals:
+If you successfully complete the Diploma of Governance you will be eligible to use the post-nominals:

 - Dip.
 Gov. and,

-- FICDA - Fellow of the Institute of Community Directors Australia (while they remain a financial member of the Institute of Community Directors Australia)
+- FICDA - Fellow of the Institute of Community Directors Australia (while you remain a financial member of the Institute of Community Directors Australia)